Residential Bridge Loans in Orange County, CA

 Can I use a bridge loan for a 1031 exchange?

-What happens if I can't repay my bridge loan at maturity?
+What happens if I cannot repay at maturity?

 Can I get a bridge loan against a property I already own?